temperlang/sorting/algos/powersort/powersort.temper.md

 Store updated runA to be merged with runB at power k.
 And reuse objects to avoid excess garbage.

-TODO Value structs in Temper.
+TODO Value structs in Temper could simplify the stack.

           top += 1;
           beginStack[top] = runA.begin;